lamb-russell/product-classifier/README.md

      .venv\Scripts\activate
      ```

-4. **Install Required Dependencies**:
+4. **Install the Required Dependencies**:

-   After activating the environment, install the required libraries:
+   Install the required libraries, including `langchain` and `OllamaLLM`:

    ```bash
    pip install -r requirements.txt
    ```

-   Ensure you have installed the necessary `langchain` libraries and `OllamaLLM` support for the model.

 ---

 ## Usage

-The `classify.py` script provides functions to classify a product description into predefined categories.

 ### Classify a Single Product

-To classify a single product, use the `classify_product` function.
-Here’s an example:
+To classify a single product into predefined categories, use the `classify_product` function from `classify.py`:

 ```python
 from classify import classify_product